msaaddev/create-next-pwa/readme.md

 ## 👨🏻‍💻 Contributing

 Make sure you read the [contributing guidelines](https://github.com/msaaddev/create-next-pwa/blob/master/contributing.md) before opening a PR.
+If you want something else to **integrate** with the CLI like I have done with tailwind, open an issue in the repository and I will get back to it.

 ## 🔑 License & Conduct